lumapps/samples/Custom Url Schemes/README.md

 A common (sub-)type of URI is the Uniform Resource Locator (URL) which can be used - *among other things* - to access a web page over the `http` protocol.

-**i.e**: `https://www.lumapps.com` where `https` is the protocol and `www.lumapps.com` the network resource.
+**example**: `https://www.lumapps.com` where `https` is the protocol and `www.lumapps.com` the network resource.

 ## URL schemes

 In the previous example, the URL *scheme* is `https://`.
-But the use of URL is not limited to the web, and many more *schemes* can be defined.
+But the use of URLs is not limited to the web, and many more *schemes* can be defined.

-Most modern softwares comes with pre-defined custom schemes; that allow you to interact with the software through URL.
+Most modern softwares comes with pre-defined custom schemes, that allow you to interact with the software through URL.

 [Microsoft Office](https://docs.microsoft.com/en-us/office/client-developer/office-uri-schemes)™ productivity applications for instance, allows you to open a document in *edit|view|from_template* modes using *ms-word, ms-powerpoint, ms-excel, ms-visio, ms-access, ms-project, ms-publisher, ms-spd or ms-infopath*.

 ## Defining custom schemes

-If your favorite software does not provide a custom url scheme, you can define it yourself.
-In the following examples, we will be using Microsoft Visual Studio code, but the explanations should work for *any* software.
+If your favorite software does not provide a custom URL scheme, you can define it yourself.
+In the following examples, we will use Microsoft Visual Studio code, but this explanations can work for *any* software.

 #### Disclamer:
 VSCode already provides `vscode` custom scheme, we will juste be defining a second one, `lumapps-vscode` for the sake of the example.